nygilmanov/slfdr_project3_traffic_sign_detection/writeup_template.md

 As a next step, I normalized the image data because normalization is an important step which ensures that each input parameter (pixel, in this case) has a similar data distribution.
 This makes convergence faster while training the network.

 I decided to generate additional data because original images may not capture all the patterns and I wanted the model generalize better .
-To consider various situations I have converted images:
+To consider various situations I have converted images in the following way:

 -  Rotated images by various angles (+- 20 degrees).Camera can see the images from various angles.
 -  Model shouldbe robust with various brightness levels